UCL/research-computing-with-cpp/07performance/sec02Memory.md

 ## Optional note: Virtual Memory and Paging

-Memory addresses used by pointers in C++ are in fact pointers to _virtual memory_: an abstract model of memory, but not the _phsyical_ memory addresses themselves.
+Memory addresses used by pointers in C++ are in fact pointers to _virtual memory_: an abstract model of memory, but not the _physical_ memory addresses themselves.
 This is important because the memory used by a program is actually set by the operating system (remember that your program is assigned stack and heap memory at the start), so in order for our program to work regardless of what memory space we're given we can't refer to explicit physical memory addresses.
 Instead it has to refer to these virtual memory addresses which are then translated into the real memory addresses by the OS.
 This can have some consequences because addresses which are contiguous in _virtual memory_ are not necessarily contiguous in physical memory!

 Memory (in RAM or on disk) is generally _paged_, which means stored in blocks of a particular size (4kB is common).
 Pages in virtual memory can be translated into pages in physical memory, with some overhead to resolve the page location and usually some latency to access it (which will depend on the kind of memory you are accessing).
 If a an area of virtual memory, for example storage of a vector, crosses more than one page, these pages may not be contiguous in physical memory (even if they are in virtual memory).

 If your data is not well aligned with the pages, then you can end up doing unnecessary additional work to resolve extra pages.
-Similar to how cache efficient algorithms work, some algorithms (such as B-trees, see the _Introduction to Algorithms_ book by for a great discussion of these!)) which deal with very large data on disk will work with one page at a time to minimise hopping from page to page.
+Similar to how cache efficient algorithms work, some algorithms (such as B-trees, see the _Introduction to Algorithms_ book in the recommended texts for a great discussion of these!)) which deal with very large data on disk will work with one page at a time to minimise hopping from page to page.
 Sometimes alignment is even more important, as some accelerated devices require memory to be aligned with the pages in order to be streamed to / from the device.
 If the memory is not aligned, it can be copied into a new, aligned memory location which is expensive for large datasets.
 Page resolutions can also be made more efficient if we can force memory to be allocated contiguously in _physical memory_, which can also be useful for streaming to such devices.

 If strictly necessary, these memory properties can be forced by using OS specific commands, although standard C++ does have methods for declaring aligned memory.
 If you are interested, [here is an example for FPGAs](https://xilinx.github.io/Vitis-Tutorials/2022-1/build/html/docs/Hardware_Acceleration/Introduction/runtime_sw_design.html), a kind of accelerated hardware, with a discussion of these concepts and how to address them.